coppolaf/tb3-rails6/README.md

 # Twitter Bootstrap for Rails 6, 5 and 4 Asset Pipeline

+NOTE: this repository is a copy of the original:  Twitter Bootstrap for Rails 6, 5 and 4 Asset Pipeline https://github.com/seyhunak/twitter-bootstrap-rails with some little customizations added for my personal projects all greetings goes to the original authors!!!

 Bootstrap is a toolkit from Twitter designed to kickstart development of web apps and sites.
 It includes base CSS and HTML for typography, forms, buttons, tables, grids, navigation, and more.

 twitter-bootstrap-rails project integrates Bootstrap CSS toolkit for Rails Asset Pipeline (Rails 6, Rails 5 and Rails 3.x versions are supported)